 I would not have a business if it wasn't for instagram.
 Or it definitely wouldn't have happened so quickly.
-I don't ever plan posts or have a formula I guess it comes
+I don't ever plan posts or have a formula, I guess it just comes.

 What are your tips for buying the perfect arrangement, and how to best care for it?

 It's always best to go with whats in season and to put your trust in the florist.
 Main thing with flowers is to keep them cool and the water fresh!